ocatias/ocatias.github.io/_pages/about.md

 - BSc in Physics as University of Vienna (2016-2019)

 ## Awards and Scholarships
+- **Best Poster Award** at G-Research’s ICML poster party for _Expectation-Complete Graph Representations with Homomorphisms_
 - **Best Poster Award** at MLG@ECML determined via community vote (2022)
 - Merit Scholarship in Logic and Computation (2020)
 - Merit Scholarship  in Physics, **first place of all physics students** (2019)